IgnacioCastro0713/Specification.Lite/README.md

   Control whether entities are tracked by the context with `AsTracking` and `AsNoTracking` for optimal performance.

 - **SplitQuery:**
-  Enables the use of EF Core’s `AsSplitQuery` to optimize queries containing multiple includes, preventing the cartesian explosion problem.
+  Enables the use of EF Coreâ€™s `AsSplitQuery` to optimize queries containing multiple includes, preventing the cartesian explosion problem.

 - **IgnoreQueryFilters:**
   Allows you to bypass global query filters (such as soft delete or multi-tenancy) by applying `IgnoreQueryFilters` in your specifications.